 As you’re out looking at houses, keep your list handy.
 Maybe you're not willing to give up hardwood floors for a jetted tub, but would you be willing to compromise for a jetted tub and extra square footage?
 Refer back to your must-haves list often.
 It’s easy to get distracted.

-Here’s a quick checklist that I use when searching for a home.
-If you answer “yes” to all of these, then a “want” may be worth the splurge — that is, if you can be sure that you’ll be able to afford the feature (in terms of your monthly mortgage payments and living expenses).
+Here’s a quick checklist I use when searching for a home.
+If you answer “yes” to all of these, a “want” may be worth the splurge — that is, if you can be sure you’ll be able to afford the feature (in terms of your monthly mortgage payments and living expenses).

 - Is it on both of your lists?